 Through the official website, the passengers can enter their PNR number and mobile phone number to complain.

 Soon after the message is sent, a notification is sent to the onboard housekeeping team.
-They have to reach the coach at the specified time and address the complaint.
+The staff has to reach the coach at the specified time and address the complaint.
 Meanwhile, the complainant receives a code which he has to provide to the housekeeping staffer.
-After he is satisfied with the cleaning.
-The complaint is considered as closed only when the staffer keys in this code obtained from the complainant.
+The claim is considered as closed only when the staffer keys in this code obtained from the complainant.

-So next time whenever you will travel on the Indian Railway, and you want your coach or toilets to be cleaned you should use this service and don’t forget to share your experience with us.
+So next time whenever you will travel on the Indian Railways, and you want your coach or toilets to be cleaned you should use this service.